wjdp/abington10k/event.md

 The start and finish lines are located in the grounds of Granta Park, easily accessible by road and with plenty of parking.

 The 10k route takes you around the picturesque villages of [Little and Great Abington](http://www.theabingtons.org.uk/).
-Two water stations will be running along the route.
+Two water stations will be in operation along the route.

 The 2k Fun Run is entirely within the grounds of Granta Park, totally traffic free!